 This example uses one of the pre-built popup form templates.
 Add a phone number block into the form.
-Note that when you add this block, the Collect SMS consent option will be selected and a text block with language to comply with TCPA guidelines.
+Note that when you add this block, the Collect SMS consent option will be selected and a text block with example compliance language.
 If you have questions regarding SMS consent, we recommend contacting your legal counsel.

 You can change aspects of this box like the label, placeholder text, and whether or not the phone number is required.
 We recommend leaving the Profile Property field unchanged with the Phone Number option intact, as changing this property will prevent you from sending SMS messages.
-Further, there’s an option to change the default country, but note that SMS messaging is currently available in the US only.
+Further, there’s an option to change the default country, but note that you can only get SMS consent in countries where Klaviyo SMS is available.

 As with any popup or flyout form, you can change the timing and frequency for when the form should display as well as which URLs it should appear on via the Behaviors tab.
 Through this approach, you could, for example, have the form appear when someone is about to leave your site.